zakski/project-ghrian-eile/README.md

 not record, but primarily taking the information from google groups.

 ## Other Suns 2nd Edition Manual
-This documentation largely comes from the unfinished (as far as I know) 2nd Edition of the RPG.
-It was published on usenet between 1990-1991 alongside an iceworld supplement.
+This comes from the unfinished (as far as I know) 2nd Edition draft of the RPG.
+It was published on usenet between 1990-1991 alongside the iceworld supplement.
+Consists of posts 0-2 by John Redden.

+## Other Suns Ice World Supplement
-1. Ice World supplement contains sample random encounters, arctic equipment and a description of the harsh conditions.
+The Ice World supplement contains sample random encounters, arctic equipment and a description of the harsh conditions.
+Its unclear which version of the rpg it targeted.
+Consists of posts 17-30 by John Redden.